ademyrodev/remo/README.md

 ```

 This should output ``compiled.
 Have fun!``.
-Now you can run ``./remo`` and take a look at a chunk that contains the bytecode for a
+Now you can run ``./remo`` and have a look at a strange output.
+I tried handcrafting a chunk that
-program that says ``1 + 1``.
+says "1 + 2 - 3 * 4 / 5", and the output was 2.183333.
+I'm not sure if it's correct since I didn't verify it.

-Remo runs on a stack-based VM (at least that's the goal, it hasn't been implemented yet).
+Remo runs on a stack-based VM.